-8.3.6.2.5.
+]

+8.3.6.1.
 Standardised Methodology for calculating the need for traction battery replacement (s)

-For vehicle traction batteries, the following approach for accounting for the frequency of energy storage replacement for Option 2, which is based on a combination of parameters including the anticipated battery cycle life (i.e. number full charge/discharge cycles).
+For vehicle traction batteries, the following approach for accounting for the frequency of energy storage replacement, which is based on a combination of parameters including the anticipated battery cycle life (i.e. number full charge/discharge cycles).
 This methodology also provides a dynamic link to the vehicle battery capacity and the lifetime activity/service life (as defined in the study Goal & Scope), which can be used in product LCA, prospective LCA or other more generic studies.

 The methodology for determining the number of traction battery replacements is as follows (i.e. where a value of N > 1 means at least one replacement is likely to be needed):